The Red-White-Red – Card

 Please note the following:

-- You will have to present one or more police clearance certificates depending upon the country in which you live.
-Here you can check which police clearance certificates you will have to obtain.
+- You will have to present one or more Police Clearance Certificates depending upon the country in which you live.
+Here you can check which Police Clearance Certificates you will have to obtain.

 - If personal documents were not issued in German or English, they must be translated by a court-certified translator (“gerichtlich beeidete Übersetzerin/ beeideter Übersetzer”).